 Now, all we had to do was explain this to our clients.
 We approached clients with complete transparency.
 We included the proposed changes and increased expense ratio in our quarterly letter and hosted a webinar to explain everything in more detail.
 Of our roughly 330 households, only a handful questioned our proposed changes--and all but a few (the number was a single digit) signed on once their concerns were addressed.

 We started the transition with just qualified accounts.
 We are going through taxable accounts one at a time.
 If there are large unrealized gains, we will keep our old funds until the opportunity to sell out of them arises.
 After that, the transition happens over a period of 10 or so days.

 Today, our new clients automatically are invested in a portfolio featuring ESG funds.
 From day one, they get both the benefit of knowing that their portfolio is better aligned with meeting their financial goals and the knowledge that they are aiming for greater good in the world.

 Sheryl Rowling, CPA, is head of rebalancing solutions with Morningstar and principal of Rowling & Associates, an investment advisory firm.
 She is a part-time columnist and consultant on advisor-focused products for Morningstar, and she continues to actively run her advisory business, from which Morningstar acquired the Total Rebalance Expert software platform in 2015.
 The opinions expressed in her work are her own and do not necessarily reflect the views of Morningstar.

 Lorenzo Sanchez, CFP, is director of wealth management with Rowling & Associates.

 This article originally appeared in the first-quarter 2020 issue of Morningstar magazine.
 Learn how financial professionals can subscribe for free.

-Sheryl Rowling does not own shares in any of the securities mentioned above.
+Sheryl Rowling has a position in the following securities mentioned above: DFEOX.
 Find out about Morningstar’s editorial policies.